orsenthil/senthil.learntosolveit.com/posts/2008/02/08/maharishi-mahesh-yogi-passes-away.md

 Our interests change at different points in time.
-Right now, I do physical exercises everyday, enjoy it without any aim for marks or achieving big things.
+Right now, I do <a href="https://photos.google.com/album/AF1QipPciKCXTHANWuS0FAZLpM1WfCQjW4NSb9q4qupO?key=CJ7vgICc96WLywE">physical exercises</a> everyday, enjoy it without any aim for marks or achieving big things.